 Key performance drivers

-RPS (renewable portfolio standards) and net metering systems are also crucial factors.
-RPS provides an incentive in the form of SREC (Solar Renewable Energy Certificates) to generate solar power.
+Additionally, RPS (renewable portfolio standards) provide an incentive in the form of SREC (Solar Renewable Energy Certificates) to generate solar power.
+Net metering is another crucial factor that provides an incentive to customers to go solar.

 The weather impact

-Of course, seasonal variation in weather conditions can impact Trina Solar’s revenue and shipments targets.
-Adverse weather conditions and extreme winters, for example, can delay the commencement of operations and negatively affect the company’s operating results.
-Seasonal variations in demand linked to construction cycles could also result in a wide variation of company’s financial results.
+Of course, seasonal variation in weather conditions can impact SolarCity’s revenue and installation targets.
+Adverse weather conditions and extreme winters, for example, can delay the commencement of operations, negatively affects the company’s operating results.